Eczbek/xieite/docs/system/StandardStreamsController/setInputBlocking.md

 &nbsp;

 ## Description
 Enables or disables blocking mode.
 When disabled, any input reading will access the existing input buffer without waiting for new input.
-Enabled by default
+Enabled by default.

 &nbsp;

-## Synopsis
+## Synopses
+#### 1)
 ```cpp
 void setInputBlocking(bool value) noexcept;
 ```
-#### Function parameters
-- `value` - A `bool` to determine whether to enable or disable blocking mode